itsmoonrack/flexmojos-m2e-connector/README.md

     Run the configuration and repeat this step for each Flash Builder installation you have: 4.0, 4.5, 4.6 and 4.7.
 This will create different target platform.

     Note: you can have more information on creating a p2 repository in http://wiki.eclipse.org/Equinox/p2/Publisher#Features_And_Bundles_Publisher_Application.

+2. Clean and install the dependencies.

+    If you have not already fetched the git submodule required (m2e-core), run the following command in the project root:
+    <pre>git submodule update</pre>
+    This will pull the tag 1.2.0 of the m2e-core repository in your project, it is required as m2e-flexmojos is built against this version.

+    You need to install the provided maven module *m2e-flexmojos-runtime*, this maven module contains the runtime dependencies required by the connector.
+    Install the maven artifact in your local repository by running: <pre>mvn -f m2e-flexmojos-runtime/pom.xml clean install</pre>

 3. Compile the project.